News and reports

-The Opening slides from the roadshow sessions include information on the agenda and background.
+The opening slides from the roadshow sessions include information on the agenda and background.

-The Closing slides from the roadshow sessions are also available and include information on next steps.
+The closing slides from the roadshow sessions are also available and include information on next steps.

-Our Current assessment slides provide information on our assessment of census topics as presented at the roadshows.
+Our current assessment slides provide information on our assessment of census topics as presented at the roadshows.

-23 May 2016, The 2021 Census – Assessment of initial user requirements on content for England and Wales: Response to consultation
+23 May 2016, The 2021 Census – Assessment of initial user requirements on content for England and Wales: Response to consultation (PDF, 796KB)

 This report presents our full response to the consultation, updating our initial view on 2021 Census content for England and Wales.

-The report provides an overview of the evaluation process we used to assess the responses and summarises the results of the evaluation.
+The report provides an overview of the evaluation process we used to assess the responses, and it summarises the results of the evaluation.
 It sets out our updated view on the topics to be included in the 2021 Census, including a summary of proposals for new topics, next steps and an overview of our plans.

 In 2015, we had the biggest-ever public consultation response to topics that should be included in the 2021 Census.
 Most of the topics being considered for inclusion were decided by evaluating responses to this consultation.
-We’re still considering how, or whether, to meet user need for information on some topics, for example, the proposed new topics of sexual orientation and gender identity.
+We’re still considering how, or whether, to meet user needs for information on some topics, for example, the proposed new topics of sexual orientation and gender identity.